X. Insurance Coverage

 In 2005, the FMCSA issued an advisory opinion attempting to limit the scope of the MCS-90 endorsement.
 The advisory opinion states as follows:

-- Answer: Yes.
+A: Yes.
 Under 49 C.F.R.
 387.5, “insured and principal” is defined as “the motor carrier named in the policy of insurance, surety bond, endorsement, or notice of cancellation, and also the fiduciary of such motor carrier.”
-Form MCS-90 and Form MCS-82 are not intended and do not purport, to require a motor carrier’s insurer or surety to satisfy a judgment against any party other than the carrier named in the endorsement or surety bond or its fiduciary.
+Form MCS-90 and Form MCS-82 are not intended, and do not purport, to require a motor carrier’s insurer or surety to satisfy a judgment against any party other than the carrier named in the endorsement or surety bond or its fiduciary.

-The MCS-90 endorsement does not apply to shipments in intrastate commerce even if transported by a carrier with interstate authority but does apply to the transportation of an exempt commodity in interstate commerce.
+The MCS-90 endorsement only applies to interstate carriers and policies issued to comply with federal regulations.
+The vehicle must have actually crossed state borders or was intended to cross state borders as part of the route, and the vehicle must have been used to transport property or passengers by a for-hire carrier at the time of the collision for the MCS-90 to be applicable.
+The MCS-90 endorsement does not apply to shipments in intrastate commerce even if transported by a carrier with interstate authority, but does apply to the transportation of an exempt commodity in interstate commerce.
+The endorsement applies once per accident and not per person and only applies once per motor carrier even if there are multiple policies issued to the carrier.
+However, the MCS-90 endorsement may be utilized separately for each different motor carrier with liability for the accident.
 The endorsement does not control disputes among multiple insurers over which insurer should bear the ultimate financial burden for the loss, and the terms of the policies will control the issue of which policy provides primary coverage.
 An insurer cannot in good faith refuse to pay a judgment against a trucking company when the MCS-90 endorsement is part of the policy.

 A State Public Service Commission may adopt regulations requiring an endorsement similar to the MCS-90 for insurance policies for intrastate carriers, and this endorsement will require an insurer to be responsible for a judgment against a carrier regardless of whether the vehicle involved in the accident is a scheduled auto.
 State regulations also make an insurer liable for a loss to the extent of the minimum limits of required insurance coverage regardless of the actual policy limit.